 If your child’s application for a place at St. Joseph’s Catholic Primary School is unsuccessful, then you may appeal to an independent panel.

-In the case of an application for a place in Reception, September 2021, the appeal should be submitted by 18th May 2022.
+Admission Appeal Timetable for Reception Year: In the case of an application for a place in Reception, September 2023, the appeal should be submitted by May 2023.
+Please note that if you are offered a higher preference school, you are not eligible to appeal for a lower preference school.

 Appeals should be made to: